 What is the role of a property manager, and why should you use one?

 Managing multiple investment properties can be time-consuming, not to mention stressful when things go wrong.
-The role of a Property Manager is to take the stress off your hands.
-From handling tenant issues and maintenance to understanding legalities, this blog covers the main roles and reasons why a Property Manager makes a world of difference.
+The role of a property manager is to take the stress off your hands.
+From handling tenant issues and maintenance to understanding legalities, this blog covers the main roles and reasons why a property manager makes a world of difference.

 According to research by Domain, most Australian investors - around 75 per cent, use a property manager to manage their investment property; there are plenty of reasons why.